-There are four flush mounted hatches, six opening portholes and three windows in the hull.
-All hatches and portholes have clear glass except for the bathroom hatch, which is milk-colored to let in light but obscure the view.
+There are four flush-mounted hatches, six opening portholes and three windows in the hull.
+All hatches and portholes have clear glass, except for the bathroom door, which is milk-colored to let light in but obscure the view.
 Hallberg-Rassy 340 lets in plenty of natural light and good ventilation throughout the interior.

 The interior is unusually airy.
-The sofas in the are 2.00 m long and deeper than usual.
-The mast position is out of the way immediately aft of the main bulkhead.
-Due to the special layout, the galley also contributes to the unusually generous airiness in the saloon.
+The sofas of the are 2.00 m long and more to deep than usual.
+The position of the mast is out of the way immediately aft of the main bulkhead.
+Thanks to the special layout, the kitchen also contributes an unusually generous airiness to the living room.

-The galley of the Hallberg-Rassy 340 is seaworthy and does not impede natural flow through the boat.
+The galley on the Hallberg-Rassy 340 is seafaring and does not get in the way of natural flow through the boat.
 The person in the galley does not hinder those who want to access the aft cabin.
 There are double deep sinks and a large refrigerator.
-The worktop in the galley is standard grit.
-Cabin doors are vented and flush mounted and have invisible hinges with built-in end caps so the door doesn’t hit the furniture.
+The worktop in the kitchen is gritstone as standard.
+Cabin doors are vented and flush-mounted, and are equipped with invisible hinges with built-in end caps so that the door does not hit the furniture.

 The forward cabin is very spacious and is considered the owner’s cabin.
-The length of the double berth is 2.04m, 1.98m wide at the aft end and a generous 62cm at the foot end.
-The forward cabin of the Hallberg-Rassy 340 has two hanging cabinets of its own, two makeup cabinets, several closets and a deck hatch over the berth.
+The length of the double berth is 2.04 m, 1.98 m wide at the aft end and a generous 62 cm at the foot end.
+The forward cabin of the Hallberg-Rassy 340 has two hanging lockers of its own, two make-up cabinets, several closets, and a deck hatch above the berth.

-The bathroom has excellent ventilation with an opening porthole and deck hatch.
+The bathroom has excellent ventilation with opening porthole and deck hatch.
 The sink and surrounding surface are made of grit.
-The drain can be emptied to the sea or via a deck intake fitting provided as standard.
+The exhaust can be drained to the sea or via a deck intake fitting provided as standard.
 The aft cabin is also spacious, with a very generous double bed, 173 cm at the top and a generous 142 cm at the bottom.

 |Designer||Germán Frers, Argentina|